 My name is Tim Simmons.
 I have been a fan of toy soldiers since Primary school in the 1960s..
 I collected Swoppit knights and Timpo cowboys before discovering Airfix HO-OO figures.
 My cousin and I made up rules to fight battles between British Grenadiers and Washington's Army, rolling marbles to kill the enemy.
 In 1970 my Dad bought me Rules for Wargames by Arthur Taylor, my first real wargames set.
-From then until now my leisure time has been dedicated to one aspect or another of military history and wargaming.
+From then until now most of my leisure time has been dedicated to one aspect or another of military history and wargaming.

 In the late 1990s my sons and I discovered Games Workshop.
 For several years we collected and played with lots of Warhammer and 40K armies, as well as Epic, Necromunda, Blood Bowl and Mordheim.
 One son became an ace player and the other got steadily more interested in the modelling.
 We don't collect the figures any more but we still run our armies out occasionally and always have a good game.

 I will play just about any game that my wargaming group arranges, but i most enjoy games set in periods that I have read something about.
-I especially enjoy researching and writing scenarios and have written several for the Leipzig campaign of 1813; Gettysburg 1863; First Bull Run 1862; Ukraine 1660; and Ramillies 1706.
+I especially enjoy researching and writing scenarios and have written several, including for the Leipzig campaign of 1813; Gettysburg 1863; First Bull Run 1862; Ukraine 1660; and Ramillies 1706.

 I keep dabbling with rules writing, mainly for the Renaissance and Marlborough's Wars as I have yet to find a convincing commercial set for either period.